nahberry/blog.dev.repo/content/post/projects.md

 draft: false
 hidemeta: true
 comments: false
-description: "Some of my code"
+description: "Some of my code and other fun stuff"
 disableHLJS: true # to disable highlightjs
 disableShare: true
 disableHLJS: false